Why Are My Nails Soft And Bendy?

 Another common cause of weak and bendy nails is malnutrition.

-You may think this doesn’t apply to you if you live in a developed country, but it’s actually very common for us to miss out on important nutrients even when we have well-rounded diets.
+But it’s actually very common for us to miss out on essential nutrients even when we have well-rounded diets.

 Healthy nails require good vitamin B consumption, a lot of iron (which many women are deficient in), magnesium, lots of protein, vitamin C, zinc, and omega-3 fatty acids.